 - For the first day or two, pain medicine may be given in various ways: by injection into a muscle; by a drip into a vein (intravenous or IV drip); by a drip into a space around the spinal cord (epidural), which numbs the body from the waist down; or by injection into specific nerves during or after the surgery (nerve block).

 - When you are ready, you will switch to pain-relieving pills or tablets.
 After you go home, you can continue taking these for as long as needed.

 - Strong pain medicines and long periods in bed can make bowel motions difficult to pass (constipation).
-Talk to your treatment team about this, as medication can help.
+It is important to avoid straining when passing a bowel motion, so you may need to take laxatives.
+Talk to your treatment team about suitable drugs.

 Tubes and stitches